-Credit exposure concentrations are disclosed on the basis of actual credit exposures and calculated on a gross basis (net of individual credit impairment allowances and excluding advances of a capital nature) in accordance with the banks conditions of registration and the RBNZ's "Connected Exposure Policy" (BS8).
+Credit exposure concentrations are disclosed on the basis of actual credit exposures and calculated on a gross basis (net of individual credit impairment allowances and excluding advances of a capital nature) in accordance with the Bank's conditions of registration and the RBNZ's "Connected Exposure Policy" (BS8).
 The Banking Group does not have credit exposures to connected persons other than non-bank connected persons.
 Peak end of day credit exposures to non-bank connected persons have been calculated using the Banking Group's tier 1 capital at the end of the period.
 The rating-contingent limit, which is applicable to the Banking Group, based on the conditions of registration imposed by the RBNZ is 15%.
 There have been no rating-contingent limit changes during the last year.
 Within the rating-contingent limit there is a sub-limit of 15%, which applies to non-bank connected persons.
 All limits on aggregate credit exposure to all connected persons and non-bank connected persons in the Banking Group's conditions of registration have been complied with at all times over the last year.
-The limit is 125% of the Banking Group's Tier 1 capital in respect of the gross amount of aggregate credit exposure to connected persons that can be netted off in determining the net exposures.
-There are no individual credit impairment allowances against credit exposures to non-bank connected persons as at 31 March 2021 (31 March 2020 \$nil).
+There are no individual credit impairment allowances against credit exposures to non-bank connected persons as at 31 March 2022 (31 March 2021 \$nil).